Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`IS KNOWN`, :val:`IS UNKNOWN`: indicating support for filtering this property on unknown values using the respective operator.

+  - :field:`response-default`: boolean
+    Set to :val:`TRUE` if the implementation includes the property in responses by default, i.e., when not specifically requested.
+    Omitting the field or :val:`null` means the implementation does not declare if the property will be included in responses by default or not.

 - :field:`x-optimade-requirements`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality required by all implementations of this property.
   Omitting this field means the corresponding functionality is OPTIONAL.
-  The dictionary has the same format as :field:`x-optimade-implementation`, except that it also allows the following OPTIONAL field:
+  The dictionary has the same format as :field:`x-optimade-implementation`, except that:

+  - :field:`response-default` SHOULD NOT appear.

+  and the following additional OPTIONAL fields are allowed:

   - :field:`support`: String.
     Describes the minimal required level of support for the Property by an implementation.